Last Updated: May 6, 2022 | Previous Versions

-7.2.1.
-SCCs.
-Each party agrees to abide by and transfer Customer Personal Data from the Restricted Countries in accordance with the EU SCCs and UK Addendum respectively and where applicable, which are incorporated into this DPA by reference.
-Each party is deemed to have executed the SCCs as of the Effective Date by entering into this DPA and such details shall apply for the purposes of Table 1 of the UK Addendum.
+(a) SCCs: Each Party agrees to abide by and transfer Customer Personal Data from the Restricted Countries in accordance with the EU SCCs and UK Addendum respectively and where applicable, which are incorporated into this DPA by reference.
+Each Party is deemed to have executed the SCCs as of the Effective Date by entering into this DPA and such details shall apply for the purposes of Table 1 of the UK Addendum.

-(a) The below shall apply to the SCCs, including the election of specific terms and/or optional clauses as described in more detail in (i)-(x) below, and any optional clauses not expressly selected are not incorporated (including with respect to Table 2 of the UK Addendum):
+(i) The below shall apply to the SCCs, including the election of specific terms and/or optional clauses as described in more detail in (A)-(K) below, and any optional clauses not expressly selected are not incorporated (including with respect to Table 2 of the UK Addendum):

-(i) The Module 2 terms apply to the extent Customer is a Data Controller and the Module 3 terms apply to the extent Customer is a Data Processor of the Customer Personal Data.
+(A) the Module 2 terms apply to the extent Customer is a Data Controller and the Module 3 terms apply to the extent Customer is a Data Processor of the Customer Personal Data.
 The foregoing shall apply with respect to Table 2 of the UK Addendum;

-(ii) The optional Clause 7 in Section I of the SCCs is incorporated, and Authorized Affiliates may accede to this DPA and the SCCs under the same terms and conditions as Customer, subject to Section 3.3 of this DPA via mutual agreement of the Parties.
+(B) the optional Clause 7 in Section I of the SCCs is incorporated, and Authorized Affiliates may accede to this DPA and the SCCs under the same terms and conditions as Customer, subject to Section 3.3 of this DPA via mutual agreement of the Parties.
 The foregoing shall apply with respect to Table 2 of the UK Addendum;

-(iii) For purposes of Clause 9 of the SCCs, Option 2 („General written authorization“) is selected and the process and time period for the addition or replacement of Sub-processors shall be as described in Section 4 (Sub-processing) of this DPA.
+(C) for purposes of Clause 9 of the SCCs, Option 2 (‘General written authorization’) is selected and the process and time period for the addition or replacement of Sub-processors shall be as described in Section 4 (Sub-processing) of this DPA.
 The foregoing shall apply with respect to Table 2 of the UK Addendum;

-(iv) For purposes of Clause 13 and Annex 1.C of the SCCs, Customer shall maintain accurate records of the applicable Member State(s) and competent supervisory authority, which shall be made available to Snowflake on request;
+(D) for purposes of Clause 13 and Annex 1.C of the EU SCCs, Customer shall maintain accurate records of the applicable Member State(s) and competent supervisory authority, which shall be made available to Snowflake on request;

-(v) For purposes of Clause 14(c), Customer may subscribe to the Sub-processor Site to receive notifications regarding updates to Snowflake’s overview of relevant laws and practices of Third Countries;
+(E) for purposes of Clause 14(c) of the SCCs, Customer may subscribe to the Sub-processor Site to receive notifications regarding updates to Snowflake’s overview of relevant laws and practices of Third Countries;

-(vi) For purposes of Clause 17 and Clause 18 of the SCCs, the Member State for purposes of governing law and jurisdiction shall be the Netherlands.
+(F) for purposes of Clause 17 and Clause 18 of the EU SCCs, the Member State for purposes of governing law and jurisdiction shall be the Netherlands.
 Part 2, Section 15(m) and Part 2, Section 15(n) of the UK Addendum regarding Clause 17 and Clause 18 of the EU SCCs shall apply;

-(vii) For purposes of Annex 1.A, the „data importer“ shall be Snowflake and the „data exporter“ shall be Customer and any Authorized Affiliates that have acceded to the SCCs pursuant to this DPA.
+(G) for purposes of Annex 1.A, the ‘data importer’ shall be Snowflake and the ‘data exporter’ shall be Customer and any Authorized Affiliates that have acceded to the SCCs pursuant to this DPA.
 The foregoing shall apply with respect to Table 3 of the UK Addendum;

-(viii) For purposes of Annex 1.B, the description of the transfer is as described in Section 3.5 (Details of Data Processing) of this DPA.
+(H) for purposes of Annex 1.B, the description of the transfer is as described in Section 3.5 (Details of Data Processing) of this DPA.
 The foregoing shall apply with respect to Table 3 of the UK Addendum;

-(ix) For purposes of Annex 2, the technical and organization measures are as follows: (i) Those measures implemented by Snowflake shall be as described in Section 5.1 (Security Measures) of this DPA; and (ii) Those measures that can be selected or configured by Customer, including appropriate controls for „special categories of data“, shall be as further described in Snowflake’s Documentation.
+(I) for purposes of Annex 2, the technical and organization measures are as follows: (i) Those measures implemented by Snowflake shall be as described in Section 5.1 (Security Measures) of this DPA; and (ii) Those measures that can be selected or configured by Customer, including appropriate controls for ‘special categories of data’, shall be as further described in Snowflake’s Documentation.
 The foregoing shall apply with respect to Table 3 of the UK Addendum;

-(x) The Sub-processors for Annex III shall be as described in Section 4.1 (Authorized Sub-processors) of this DPA.
+(J) the Sub-processors for Annex III shall be as described in Section 4.1 (Authorized Sub-processors) of this DPA.
 The foregoing shall apply with respect to Table 3 of the UK Addendum; and

 (b) Binding Corporate Rules for Processors (“BCRs”): Notwithstanding the foregoing, if Snowflake has adopted BCRs for Processors that cover the transfer of Customer Personal Data to a Third Country, then such BCRs shall govern the transfer of Customer Personal Data.